-In the early 20th century by Dr. Alice Hamilton evidenced the correlation between worker illness and toxin exposure.
+In the early 20th century, Dr. Alice Hamilton evidenced the correlation between worker illness and toxin exposure.
 Around this time, US federal and state agencies began investigating industry health conditions.

 Investigations into the dangers of asbestos

-More recently, Industrial Hygiene efforts helped us understand the dangers of asbestos and lead.
-Asbestos was first banned in Iceland in 1983, soon followed by Sweden, Germany, the UK and others.
-The Environmental Protection Agency (EPA) in the United States banned most asbestos products in 1989.
-It was overturned in 1991, but is still severely restricted.
+More recently, industrial hygiene efforts brought the dangers of asbestos and lead to light.
+Firstly, Iceland banned asbestos in 1983.
+Sweden, Germany, and the UK quickly followed.
+The US Environmental Protection Agency (EPA) banned most asbestos products in 1989, and was later overturned - with severe restrictions.

 Emerging technologies pose new hazards